 But sometimes, they do.
-Given a list of character flaws, could you pick one of the worst and create a character with a convincing redemption arc?
+Given a character flaws list, could you pick one of the worst and create a character with a convincing redemption arc?

 What could you do differently with one of the flaws listed below?
 And what makes them flaws in the first place?